goodspeedj/cs171_project/README.txt

 	This function gets the selected item from the filter pull down

+function getDesc()
+	This function will add the conflict description to the head of the parallel coordinate graph.

 function detailTable()
 	This function displays the data table below the parallel coordinate graph.
 The function builds the table rows and cells as new data is passed to it.
 Old data is exited and removed from the stage.

+function highlight()
+	This function will highlight a corresponding line in the parallel coordinate graph when the same data record is moused over on the data table below.

+function unhighlight()
+	This function will return the line called out in the highlight function to its original color, width and opacity.

 function selectConflict()